 Sec.
 6-20.
 Holidays - Schools.
 The schools shall be closed on the following legal holidays occurring when schools are in session: January 1 (New Year's Day); the third Monday in January (the birthday of Dr. Martin Luther King, Jr.); February 12 (Lincoln's birthday); the third Monday in February (President's Day); the first Monday in March (the birthday of Casimir Pulaski); the last Monday in May (Memorial Day); July 4 (Independence Day); the first Monday in September (Labor Day); the second Monday in October (Columbus Day); November 11 (Veteran's Day); the fourth Thursday in November (Thanksgiving Day); December 25 (Christmas Day); the day following Thanksgiving Day and on such other days as the President, with the approval of or ratification by the Board of Education, may direct.
 When any such holidays fall on Sunday, the Monday next following shall be held and considered such holidays.
 If unanticipated school dismissal becomes necessary, school holidays may be adjusted to ensure that the minimum number of pupil attendance days are scheduled and held pursuant to the Illinois School Code, Section 10-19 and the adjustment shall be implemented consistent with collective bargaining agreements.
+Notwithstanding the foregoing, the Board may adopt a school calendar that indicates observed holidays which are different from those indicated in this Rule, in which case, schools shall be closed on the holidays designated in the Board-approved school calendar.
 If the Illinois State Board of Education authorizes modifications to the designated legal school holidays, the modification(s) shall be implemented, upon Board approval, at individual schools consistent with collective bargaining agreements.

-Sec.
+- Sec.
 6-21.
 Corporal Punishment Prohibited.
-No employee of the Board of Education may inflict corporal punishment of any kind upon persons attending the public schools of the City of Chicago.
+No employee of the Board of Education may inflict corporal punishment of any kind upon persons attending the public schools of the City of Chicago. - Sec.

-Sec.
 6-22.
-Regular School Hours and Instruction.
-The specific hours of operation of an attendance center may vary to reflect the scheduling needs of particular schools; however, all schools must maintain regular hours of operation that provide all students with a minimum of 300 minutes of instructional work per day.
+Regular School Hours of Operation and Instruction.
+The specific hours of operation of an attendance center may vary to reflect the scheduling needs of particular schools; however, all schools must maintain regular hours of operation that provide all students with the a minimum of 300 minutes number of instructional work minutes per day specified by the Chief Executive Officer or designee. - Sec.

-Sec.
 6-23.
 Dismiss Schools for Funeral Services.
 The Chief Executive Officer, with the approval of the President, may, in case of the death of the principal, dismiss a school during the session when the funeral service is held and may grant permission for other principals to be absent from their schools to attend the funeral services.

-In case of the death of a teacher, the Chief Executive Officer may permit a delegation of two teachers and the principals to be absent from school to attend the funeral services without loss of salary.
+In case of the death of a teacher, the Chief Executive Officer or his/her designee may permit a delegation of two teachers and the principals to be absent from school to attend the funeral services without loss of salary.